Home Insurance Payment Options: Monthly vs Annual & How to Save

 How long is the grace period if I miss a home insurance payment?

 Grace periods vary by insurer and state but typically range from 10 to 30 days.
-During this window, your coverage remains active.
+During this window, your coverage generally remains active.
 However, if you don't pay within the grace period, your insurer will begin the cancellation process.
 Always contact your insurer immediately if you miss a payment to avoid a policy lapse.

 Compare Home Insurance Plans in Ohio